ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 ## Compilation

 The compilation uses Apache Maven to automatically detect and download the necessary dependencies.
-See maven.apache.org.
+See: maven.apache.org.

+Make sure you are in your ldbc_socialnet_bm/ldbc_socialnet_dbgen/ project folder.
 To generate the jar containing all the dependencies the following maven instruction is used:

 mvn assembly:assembly

-This can lead to the generation of two jars the default one called ldbc_socialnet_dbgen-<Version-Number>.jar or the one containing all the dependencies inside the jar called ldbc_socialnet_dbgen.jar.
+This can lead to the generation of two jars in the target folder the default one called ldbc_socialnet_dbgen-<Version-Number>.jar or the one containing all the dependencies inside the jar called ldbc_socialnet_dbgen.jar.

 ## Configuration